jacobtread/libreofficekit/README.md

 ## Windows Support

 This library can be run and compiled on Windows.
 However, the `Office::find_install_path()` will only find valid paths on Linux, for Windows you will need to manually specify the path to your LibreOffice installation

+> As of version `0.4.0` you can specify the `LOK_PROGRAM_PATH` environment variable pointing it towards the "program" folder in your LibreOffice installation path and this will be used by `Office::find_install_path()` if the path is valid

 ## Converting a file